The Sandbox Environment for Generalizable Agent Research (SEGAR)

 \section{Terminology and setting definition}

-\segar{} is a sandbox environment and toolkit for defining generalization objectives via distributions of sequential decision-making \emph{tasks}, automatically translating them to distributions of \emph{partially observable Markov decision processes (POMDPs)}. \segar{}'s tasks have a special structure: they involve objects (\emph{entities}) and \emph{rules} that determine how the objects interact with each other depending on the objects' latent properties (\emph{factors}).
-The \emph{metrics} that \segar{} is geared towards are meant to evaluate the nature of the generalization objective, as defined by the task distributions and their samples.
-In addition, we wish to evaluate how well different learners are able to infer tasks' latent factors from the factors' partially observable effects on object behavior, as reflected in the object interaction data available to the learner.
-In this section, we formalize all the highlighted terminology to set the stage for describing \segar{}'s tools in \Cref{sec:segar}.
+\segar{} is a sandbox environment and toolkit for defining generalization objectives via distributions of sequential decision-making \emph{tasks}, automatically translating them to distributions of \emph{partially observable Markov decision processes (POMDPs)}. \segar{}'s tasks involve objects (\emph{entities}) and \emph{rules} that determine how objects interact with each other depending on the objects' properties (\emph{factors}). \segar{} allows for easily defining distributions over factors' values, and thereby over tasks.
+We formalize all the highlighted terminology in the Supp. for describing \segar{}'s tools in \Cref{sec:segar}.

-Task definitions are founded on the concept of \textbf{factor type}.
-Factor types are physical properties of objects, e.g., \textsc{Mass}, \textsc{Charge}, and \textsc{Position}. \segar{} provides a number of predefined factor types inspired by real-world physics and allows researchers to add new ones.
-We denote the set of all factor types available to an researcher as $\mathscr{T}_{\mathit{factor}}$.